 On a side note, working with corporate renters on a long-term contract is more beneficial if you’re going to buy a commercial property and use it as an income generator.
 Otherwise, tenant turnover will result in rental loss each time a tenant moves out.
 Another issue to consider is the tax implications of rental revenue.
 While the return on Airbnb rentals appears to be higher on paper, the operation costs are substantial, and you will be taxed on your total revenues.

 Your lifestyle is another point you should take into consideration when you’re taking the Greece Golden Visa real estate route.
 If you’re interested in a house on one of the Greek islands and going to live in the house yourself, make sure to look into infrastructure and healthcare options.
 Although the larger islands have airports, the smaller ones rely on ferries as their primary source of transportation.
-Visiting the island in the low season, rather than lively summer months, could be a good indicator in this sense.
+Visiting the island in the low season, rather than the lively summer months, could be a good indicator in this sense.

 If you think you’re more into city life, checking Athens real estate market could be a better option.
 It offers many options both for residential and commercial purposes.